spiral/docs/docs/en/advanced/events.md

 ```

 > **See more**
-> Read more about interceptors in the [Interceptors](../cookbook/domain-core.md) section.
+> Read more about interceptors in the [Framework — Interceptors](../framework/interceptors.md) section.

 ## Creating an Event dispatcher